Trading Randomly On Betfair

 Set up BfBotManager in simulation mode.
 Write a strategy to place 50 random trading trades with 5 pip stop and 10 pip take profit and then place another 50 trades with 10 pip stop and 10 pip profit, then another 50 trades with 20 pip stop and 10 pip profit.
 You’ll notice something interesting – the win/loss ratios are not proportional.
 At 5TP/10 stop, you could lose 90% of the time but at 20st/10tp you may win 55% maybe even 60% of the time.
 You will still lose, but much less and it will take much longer than through the “traditional” way of trading.

 Why?
 Because of something called path dependence.
 In the la-la world of trading gurus where trend spotting is easy (once it’s already happened) and price moves linearly from point A to point B, using 2-1 risk reward ratios is…obvious!
 But in the real world where every Betfair price tick is subject to random variables the path is never smooth nor linear.
 Add to that the fact that the market, like a skilled poker player, is almost always trying to trick you into the wrong move and your accuracy at any given price is actually more like 25% for to 75% against versus the 50%/50% that is commonly assumed.

 That’s why single entry tactics are the height of arrogance, especially in Betfair trading where the stops are small and the margin for error is tiny.
-On the other hand, random trading as a Betfair trading tactic is designed for the maximum possibility of success in a real market environment that is more like the undulating waves of the ocean, than the hard certitude of a concrete floor.
-Over the years these tactics have made clients more pips than all of our other trading strategies combined.
-Why?
-Because randomness rules.
+Random trading as a Betfair trading tactic is designed for maximum success in a real market environment.